Temp Mail Logo

 What is a DNS lookup?

-A DNS lookup queries the Domain Name System to translate a human-readable domain name into the IP addresses and configuration data that computers use.
-Every time you visit a website, your browser performs DNS lookups automatically — typically A records for IPv4 and AAAA records for IPv6.
-This tool lets you perform those lookups manually so you can inspect and troubleshoot any domain's DNS configuration.
+A DNS lookup queries the Domain Name System to translate a human-readable domain name into the IP addresses and configuration data that computers use to connect and communicate.
+Every time you visit a website, send an email, or use an online service, your device performs DNS lookups automatically.
+The Domain Name System is defined in RFC 1034 and RFC 1035.
+This tool lets you perform those lookups manually so you can inspect, troubleshoot, and verify any domain's DNS configuration.
+Querying up to all 10 major record types simultaneously in a single batch.

 What are MX records used for?

 MX (Mail Exchange) records tell the internet which mail servers handle email for a domain.
-When someone sends an email to you@example.com, their sending mail server performs a DNS lookup for the MX records of example.com to find the correct delivery destination.
-Lower priority numbers are preferred — if the primary server is unreachable, the next-lowest priority is tried automatically, providing failover.
+When someone sends an email to user@example.com, their sending mail server performs a DNS MX lookup for example.com to find the correct delivery destination.
+Lower priority numbers are preferred.
+Priority 10 is tried before priority 20.
+Multiple MX records with different priorities provide failover redundancy: if the primary server is unreachable, the sender automatically tries the next-lowest priority.
+Use the MX Record Lookup tool for a dedicated MX analysis including provider identification and redundancy checking.

 What is a TXT record used for?

-TXT records store arbitrary human-readable text associated with a domain.
-They are used for SPF (specifying which mail servers are authorized to send email for the domain), DKIM (publishing cryptographic public keys for email signing), DMARC (defining email authentication policy), and domain ownership verification for services like Google Search Console, GitHub, and Microsoft 365.
-TXT records can hold arbitrary text and are widely used for domain ownership verification, email authentication (SPF, DKIM, DMARC), and third-party service configuration.
+TXT records store arbitrary text data associated with a domain.
+They are used for SPF (Sender Policy Framework.
+Specifying which mail servers are authorised to send email for the domain), DKIM (publishing cryptographic public keys for email message signing), DMARC (defining email authentication enforcement policy), and domain ownership verification for services like Google Search Console, GitHub, and Microsoft 365.
+TXT records can also hold general configuration data for third-party services.
+When querying a domain's TXT records, you will often see multiple entries.
+One for SPF (starting v=spf1), one or more DKIM keys (at selector._domainkey subdomains), and a DMARC record (at _dmarc.yourdomain.com).

 What does TTL mean in a DNS record?